SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-02-150k-rus-dead-in-ukraine.md

 seem to converge to starting out the invasion with about 3,000 Russian tanks:
 - If you believe the overestimate from the Ukraine MoD data above, all of those are wiped out and Russia is left only with whatever reinforcements they've brought in over the last year.
-At 20 - 90 new tanks/month, that's __240 - 1080 tanks left.__
+At 20 - 90 new tanks/month for 12 months, that's __240 - 1080 tanks left.__
 - If you believe the underestimate from visually confirmed tanks via _Oryx_ above, then they started out with 3000 tanks, lost about 1800, so 1200 remain.
-Add in the reinforcements they've undoubtedly shipped, and you get something like __1440 - 2280 tanks left.__
+Add in the reinforcements they've undoubtedly shipped for the last 12 months, and you get something like __1440 - 2280 tanks left.__